beingzuhairkhan/skillswap/README.md

 amount

-Deducts the specified amount from the wallet balance after validating:
+Description: Deducts the specified amount from the wallet balance after validating:

 Wallet exists